Fuehnix/TwitchPlaysLLMTimeTraveler/README.md

-   !reset - resets the game context and history to the initial story message !modvote - add a significant number of votes to a particular action so that it is chosen !endvote - ends the vote countdown early
+   !reset - resets the game context and history to the initial story message !modvote - add a significant number of votes to a particular action so that it is chosen !endvote - ends the vote countdown early !givepoints <user> <num> - gives the user a number of specified points
 ```

 ## Editing const variables: